How to transfer money from your credit card to bank account

 What is a money transfer credit card?

-A money transfer credit card lets you pay cash directly into your current account.
-Very few providers offer this type of card any more, but you can often transfer money with an ordinary credit card, depending on your provider’s terms.
+A money transfer credit card lets you transfer money directly into your current account.
+Very few providers offer this type of card anymore, but some will let you transfer money with an ordinary credit card.

-While some money transfer cards charge interest, many come with an interest-free deal or a lower introductory interest rate on the outstanding balance for a set period.
+While some money transfer cards charge interest, a handful come with an interest-free period or a lower introductory interest rate on the outstanding balance for a set time.

-However, there’s still a fee involved with every transfer.
-This is generally around 4% depending on the credit card provider.
-For example, if you transfer £2,000 to your bank account and the transfer fee is 4%, you’ll pay £80 for the transfer.
-So the balance on your credit card would be £2,080.
+Whether your card is interest-free or not, a one-off transfer fee will be charged with every transfer.
+This is generally around 4% of the amount transferred, but it can vary depending on the credit card deal.
+If you transfer £2,000 to your bank account and the transfer fee is 4%, you’ll pay £80 for the transfer – so the balance on your credit card would be £2,080.

 Is a money transfer card a good idea?

 While a money transfer card can be useful if you need cash quickly, it should be used with caution.
-You don’t want to get into the habit of borrowing beyond your means.
+It’s generally not a good idea to use one too often, as you may struggle to repay your debt.

-If you’re experiencing cashflow problems, it’s worth speaking to a debt advice charity like StepChange or National Debtline before taking on more debt as they might be able to offer alternative solutions.
+If you’re experiencing serious money issues, it’s worth speaking to a debt advice charity such as StepChange or National Debtline before taking on more debt.
+They might be able to offer alternative solutions.

 How to transfer money from a credit card to a bank account

-If you have a money transfer credit card, you can normally transfer money to your bank account using the following steps:
+If you have a money transfer credit card, you can normally transfer cash to your bank account using the following steps:

 - Log in to your online banking portal, app or credit card account.

-If you don’t use online banking, you can also call your bank to speak to an adviser and they will talk you through the process. - Select the credit card you want to transfer from and look for an option to request a money transfer.
+If you don’t use online banking, you can also usually call your bank and an adviser will talk you through the process. - Select the credit card you want to transfer from and look for an option to request a money transfer.
 If you’re having trouble finding it, most online banking portals have a help section, often with a chat function, that can point you in the right direction.

-- Request the fund transfer you want to make.
-Your card provider will normally indicate the maximum amount you can transfer, depending on your available credit.
+- Enter the amount of money you want to transfer to your bank.
+Your card provider will normally state the maximum amount you can transfer, depending on your available credit.

-- Provide details of the current account you want to transfer to.
+- Give details of the bank account you want to transfer to (you’ll usually need the six-digit sort code and eight-digit account number).

-- Your provider will confirm any transfer fees and the terms and conditions you’ll need to accept to complete the request.
+- Your provider will confirm any transfer fees, plus the terms and conditions you’ll need to accept to complete the request.

 - Your provider will need to approve the request.
 They might want to complete extra security checks to make sure it’s really you.